Chun5/works/index.rst

   carefully considered.

-  Concerning creative writing, such as suspense novel, for now, AI is not competent to do this kind of work, or deal with it satisfactorily.
-Although we can see AI is producing articles to the public and people do not recognize that they are written by computers.
+  Concerning creative writing, such as suspense novel, for now, AI is not competent to do this kind of work or deal with it satisfactorily.
+Meanwhile, we can see AI is producing articles to the public and people do not recognize they are written by computers.

 ::